1. HOME

 2.2 Perfect Snacks for When You’re Slightly Hungry!
 Salty Food Stalls

-For a quick snack between sweets or when you’re a little hungry, salty foods are also part of Asakusa’s charm.
-We introduce two popular items with irresistible aroma of freshly fried goodness.
+For a quick snack between sweets or when you’re a little hungry, savory food stalls are also part of Asakusa’s charm.
+Below are two popular items with the irresistible aroma of freshly fried goodness.

 〇 Asakusa Menchi’s Original Round Menchi Katsu